canwe/blog/_posts/2012-02-07-shortcut-to-console-log.md

     ...
     echo('Hello World');

 It worked well.
 But there was a problem.
-The printed message on the console will always show the line number of *console.log  *as the source line number instead of showing the where exactly the *echo() *function is invoked.
+The printed message on the console will always show the line number of *console.log Â *as the source line numberÂ instead of showing the where exactly the *echo() *function is invoked.

 There's another way to solve this.
-Instead of creating a new *echo() *method, I just need to bind it to the existing *console.log() *to a variable and the logging works like a charm.
+Instead of creating a new *echo() *method, I just need to bind it to the existing *console.log() *to a variableÂ and the logging works like a charm.
 Like this,

     window.echo = console.log.bind(console);
     window.oops = console.error.bind(console);